IngeGabo/IngeGabo/README.md

-### ¡Hola a todos!
-Mi nombre es Gabriel - aka [Gabo][linkedin] 👋
+### ¡Hello welcome!
+My name is Gabriel - aka [Gabo][linkedin] 👋

-## Soy estudiante y desarrollador de Software
+# I am a Student and Software Developer

-- :church: Ingeniero en Informática
+- :church: Computer Engineer.
-- :blue_heart: Miembro de la comunidad de Binary Brains
+- 🧠 Member of the Binary Brains community.
-- ⚡ Me gusta estar constantemente aprendiendo cosas nuevas
+- ⚡ I like to be constantly learning things nuevas
 ## 📈 Stats
 <div align ="center">
   <a href="https://github.com/IngeGabo">